-SAM Broadcaster always has been a resource hog no matter how much processing power your PC had.
+SAM Broadcaster has always been a resource hog no matter how much processing power your PC had.

-SAM is a very system intensive piece of software.
+SAM Broadcaster is a very system intensive piece of software.
 It requires a lot of the systems time and resources.

 I saw this on a post on a forum recently.